victorpigmeo/PDUI/README.md

 You'll need the PDUI Flutter (`pdui_flutter`) package installed on your flutter application.

-After installing you'll use the `PduiHome` widget that will manage everything behind the courtains, you only need to provide the configuration needed to span the library, for example, the `rootExpressionId` that is the very first screen of your app, or `enableCache` if you're using cache.
+After installing you'll use the `PduiScreen` widget that will manage everything behind the courtains, you only need to provide the configuration needed to span the library, for example, the `rootExpressionId` that is the very first screen of your app, or `enableCache` if you're using cache.
 After that you only need to setup your server, which you can do clicking on your framework of choice at the table above.

-Once you use `PduiHome` everything from that point onward will be managed by PDUI.
-You can also use PduiHome as a Widget on your already existing app.
+Once you use `PduiScreen` everything from that point onward will be managed by PDUI.
+You can also use `PduiScreen` as a Widget on your already existing app.
 To load the root (And all that is behind your root afterwards) PDUI will request your server at: ```GET <your-express-server>:<your-express-port>/pdui/get-expression/:expressionId```

 PDUI Uses a set of objects/functions to convert what you create on the backend in protobuf.
 (Pdui* classes/functions)